iczster/iczster.github.io/_posts/2025-11-20-peter-hook-holmfirth-picturedome.md

 ![Like from Hooky](/assets/images/hooky-like.jpg)
 *Managed to get a like from Hooky*

 The concert then surged forward with “Shadowplay”, “Wilderness”, “Digital”, and “Transmission”, before closing the Joy Division portion with a stirring “Love Will Tear Us Apart”.
-Transitioning back to New Order, fans were treated to “Your Silent Face”, “Procession”, “Ceremony”, “Regret”, “Run”, “Bizarre Love Triangle”, and “Temptation”—every note met with loud sing-alongs and cheers, cementing the night as both celebratory and cathartic.
+Transitioning back to New Order, fans were treated to “Your Silent Face”, “Procession”, “Ceremony”, “Regret”, “Run”, “Bizarre Love Triangle”, and “Temptation” every note met with loud sing-alongs and cheers, cementing the night as both celebratory and cathartic.

-From the pulsating basslines to the audience’s enthusiastic participation, Peter Hook and The Light offered a night of musical brilliance and heartfelt emotion—a fitting tribute not only to the legacy of Joy Division and New Order but also to the power of live music to unite people, even in moments of mourning.
+From the pulsating basslines to the audience’s enthusiastic participation, Peter Hook and The Light offered a night of musical brilliance and heartfelt emotion fitting tribute not only to the legacy of Joy Division and New Order but also to the power of live music to unite people, even in moments of mourning.

 **Highlights:**